greenplum-db/pxf/DEVELOPMENT.md

 To start, ensure you have a `~/workspace` directory and have cloned the `gpdb` and `pxf` projects.
 (The name `workspace` is not strictly required but will be used throughout this guide.)

+NOTE: Since the docker container all Single cluster Hadoop, Greenplum and PXF, we recommend that you have atleast 6GB memory allocated to Docker.
+This memory setting is available under docker preferences.

 ```bash
 mkdir -p ~/workspace
 cd ~/workspace

 git clone https://github.com/greenplum-db/gpdb.git
 git clone https://github.com/greenplum-db/pxf.git
 ```